 The harassing company pays our fees.

+They’re legit.
 According to the Better Business Bureau (BBB), USCB Corporation was incorporated in 2004.
 The BBB established USCB’s profile page in 2005.
 USCB Corporation is listed as a collection agency.
-Buzzfile estimates USCB’s annual revenue at $1.9 million and the size of its headquarters staff at 17 employees.
+Buzzfile estimates USCB Corp’s annual revenue at $2 million and the size of its headquarters staff at 19 employees.

 According to its website, USCB “is a successful and established commercial and consumer collection corporation servicing both national and local businesses and consumers.”
 USCB Corporation is a “mid-sized commercial and consumer collection corporation founded by entrepreneurs who understand how personal debt resolution spurs financial growth.”